Coexistence in preferential attachment networks: Open problems and future directions

 \section{Open problems and future directions}

 Our paper leaves open several interesting problems.
-Two immediate open questions concerning our model are the following. \begin{itemize} \item \textbf{Limiting distribution in the linear model for two types.} Our Theorem~\ref{thm:continuous_case} gives us information about the limiting behavior of $\left\{ a_n \right\}_{n \geq 0}$, but it does not identify the distribution of $a := \lim_{n \to \infty} a_n$.
+Two immediate open questions concerning the model are the following. \begin{itemize} \item \textbf{Limiting distribution in the linear model for two types.} Our Theorem~\ref{thm:continuous_case} gives us information about the limiting behaviour of $\left\{ a_n \right\}_{n \geq 0}$, but it does not identify the distribution of $a := \lim_{n \to \infty} a_n$.

-For $m=1$ the process $\left\{x_n \right\}_{n \geq 0}$ corresponds to a P\'olya urn where whenever one draws a ball, one puts back two extra balls of the same color.
-This is because when a new node joins the graph, its color automatically becomes the color of its initial neighbor.
+For $m=1$ the process $\left\{x_n \right\}_{n \geq 0}$ corresponds to a P\'olya urn where whenever one draws a ball, one puts back two extra balls of the same colour.
+This is because when a new node joins the graph, its colour automatically becomes the colour of its initial neighbour.
 Thus the distribution of $x$---and by Lemma~\ref{lem:from_half_edges_to_vertices} the distribution of $a$ as well---is the Beta distribution with parameters $\frac{X_0}{2}$ and $\frac{Y_0}{2}$.